machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 Create or update the `Function Tolls` page:
 **Important:** If any section or content already exists, update it with the latest and most accurate information instead of duplicating or skipping it.
 - Analyze classes in the folder: `src/main/java/org/machanism/machai/ai/tools`.
-- Analize methods: addMcpServer() and addWebSearch() in the class `/src/main/java/org/machanism/machai/ai/provider/openai/OpenAIProvider.java` and describe configuration properties for use it.
+- Analize methods: addMcpServer() and addWebSearch() in the class `/src/main/java/org/machanism/machai/ai/provider/openai/OpenAIProvider.java` as an example to use and describe configuration properties for use it.
 - Describe the feature.
 - Write a general description how to create a custom functional tool.
 - Organize your output so that each act is easy to identify and understand.